kyhchn/topify/README.md

 ## Getting Started

-If you want to use topify please contact me first and send your spotify email account, so i can grant access to your account.
+If you want to use topify please contact me first and send your spotify email account, so i can grant access to your account.\n
-Please tell me if you found a bugs :D.
+Please tell me if you found a bugs :D.\n
+\n

-Discord: kyhchn#1947
+Discord: kyhchn#1947\n
 Email: alvinkn.dev@gmail.com